ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-1.md

 Our `Makefile` contains three targets:

-00. cdoc - Build the `cdoc` program from source.
+00. `cdoc` - Build the `cdoc` program from source.
-00. format - Run `clang-format` over the project source file(s) and modify them in place.
+00. `format` - Run `clang-format` over the project source file(s) and modify them in-place.
-00. clean - Remove build artifacts from the project directory.
+00. `clean` - Remove build artifacts from the project directory.

 ```Makefile
 .POSIX: